JacobEade/SuperCardsUltra/Documents/scenarios.md

 # SuperCardsUltra Scenarios

-1. _
-	Four friends decide they want to play a card game.
+1. Four friends decide they want to play a card game.
 They all launch SuperCardsUltra and try to connect to a lobby.
 They realize that they are unable to connect because they are not on a LAN connection.
 They then download a third-party VPN software, such as LogMeIn Hamachi, to extend a LAN connection to all of them, and try to join a lobby again.
+This time the successfully connect to the lobby and start choosing the game they wished to play between Mao, Pedro, Blackjack, and Texas Hold Em.